skip to content

 Talklets

 Talklets are a series of in-house research talks, taking place once a term.
 The Talklets series is intended to expose the research done by female members of the department.
 Each session typically presents a different research group and includes 2-3 short talks (10-15 minutes long) by its members.
-If you are interested in presenting you work at our talklet series, please get in touch.
+If you are interested in presenting you work at our talklet series, please get in touch

 Wednesday Seminar Series

 The "Wednesday talks" are the department's main seminar series.
 Please see here for more details.
-These talks are followed by "Coffee and cakes" with the female speakers.

 We are always interested in suggestions for speakers, if you have any ideas or would like to volunteer please contact us.